 This is due to bone resorption.
 Within the first year of tooth loss you can lose up to 25% of your bone density in the are of the missing tooth.
 And It only goes down from there.
 That is because teeth and roots stimulates the jawbone and that stimulation sends a signal to the brain that your jaw is serving its primary purpose.
 When your teeth fall out, that stimulation is reduced or eliminated completely.
 Then, the body begins to leach calcium from the jaw for use elsewhere.
-If you know that you are going to lose a tooth, do not hesitate to schedule an appointment since there are certain procedures that can prevent or limit the amount of resorption.
+If you know that you are going to lose a tooth, do not hesitate to schedule a dental appointment since there are certain procedures that can prevent or limit the amount of resorption.

 Other reasons for a loss of bone density is through periodontal (gum) disease, developmental defect, injury or decay and infections.
 Visiting the dentist on a regular basis for preventative care can help to reduce these risks.